MicrosoftDocs/quantum-docs/articles/install-python-qdk.md

 Now you are ready to verify your `qsharp` Python package installation by writing and running a simple Q# program.

-1. Create a minimal Q# operation by creating a file called `Operation.qs` and adding the following code to it:
+1. Open Visual Studio Code and create a minimal Q# operation by creating a file called `Operation.qs` and adding the following code to it:

     :::code language="qsharp" source="~/quantum/samples/interoperability/qrng/Qrng.qs" range="3-14":::

-1. In the same folder as `Operation.qs`, create a Python program called `host.py` to simulate the Q# `SampleQuantumRandomNumberGenerator()` operation:
+1. In the same folder as `Operation.qs`, create a Python program called `host.py` to simulate the Q# `SampleQuantumRandomNumberGenerator()` operation that is defined in `Operation.qs`:

     ```python
     import qsharp